microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-overview.md

 ### Purchase Quantity by Location
 This chart displays the total purchase quantity distributed across various locations.
 It helps in identifying which locations have the highest and lowest purchase quantity.

+**Use Cases:**
+- **Inventory Management:** Determine which locations require more stock based on purchase quantities.
+- **Understanding Purchasing Behaviour:** Identify trends and patterns in purchasing behavior by location.
+- **Improving Logistics:** Make informed decisions on inventory distribution and logistics.

 **Visual Type:**
 - Stacked Bar Chart